Aayushi-raj/Oculi-Check/README.md

 ![eyelogo](https://github.com/Harshilmalhotra/Oculi-Check/assets/111488708/f70262d9-c737-4726-a74d-a3ba3cd74a3d)

+## Project Overview
 Oculi Check is a cutting-edge deep learning model based on the Xception architecture, designed to predict common eye diseases such as glaucoma, diabetic retinopathy, and cataract from retinal images.
 This project aims to provide a tool for early diagnosis and management of these conditions, helping to prevent vision loss and improve patient outcomes.

+# Problem Statement
+Retinal diseases like diabetic retinopathy, glaucoma, and cataracts cause significant vision loss.
+Current manual diagnostic methods are slow and error-prone, with a shortage of specialists leading to delays.
+Existing tools lack advanced AI capabilities, resulting in inefficient analysis.
+Patients face delayed treatment, risking blindness, while ophthalmologists and healthcare systems are overwhelmed, especially in low-resource areas.
+The ultimate goal is to create a tool for early diagnosis so that early treatment can be provided to patients.

 ## Table of Contents